JesseWebDotCom/vscode-dev-container/README.md

 3. Install [Docker Desktop](https://docs.docker.com/get-docker/) and configure its settings to start at login
 4. Run `tools/host_setup.sh` (from your host system, not from within vs code) and then restart vs code to install the required font and properly display terminal prompts (currently OSX only)
 5. Start VS Code, run the Remote-Containers: Open Folder in Container... command from the Command Palette (F1) or quick actions Status bar item, and select the cloned repo folder.

+## HOWTO

+### Create a project from a template

+When creating new projects, you typically end up manually creating the same folders (ex. src/proj/your_project) and files (ex. readme.md, requirements.txt, src/proj/your_project/**init**.py, etc.).
+You also have to manually add the same data to some of the project files (ex. project name at the top of the readme.md).

+Instead, you can automatically create a new project with a template:

+1. Find or create your desired template in /templates (see included ones for examples)
+2. Run `tools/project_create.py` (with the desired parameters) OR run the VS Code task `Projects: Create`

 ## Issues